sejun3278/mcm-js-commons/README.md

-This is Template of Nextjs publish for NPM
+Template of Nextjs publish for NPM

 I provide to Next.js with Typescript